garrandall/popular-music-data/tracks/4-am-2-chainz-travis-scott.md

 I'ma hit you, 4 AM, see if you make it (yeah)

-Ooh, Riccardo Tisci on the crewneck
+Oh Riccardo Tisci on the crewneck
-Ooh, On a killin' rapper spree and nigga, you next Ooh, they talkin', chillin', watchin' Netflix
+Oh On a killin' rapper spree and nigga, you next
+Oh they talkin', chillin', watchin' Netflix
-Ooh, I used to trap and watch bootlegs
+Oh I used to trap and watch bootlegs
-Ooh, I'm on my wave like a durag
+Oh I'm on my wave like a durag
-Ooh, I see your boo, now where your crew at?
+Oh I see your boo, now where your crew at?
-Ooh, talkin' tequila for the pipe-up
+Oh talkin' tequila for the pipe-up
-Ooh, I hope you got a clean vagina, yeah
+Oh I hope you got a clean vagina, yeah
 Drench God, drench God, really
 Represent and we the squad, really
 Tec got the Rollie, now I get it